Gavin Campbell, 1st Marquess of Breadalbane: Personal life

+A member of the Bath and County Club, in 1910 he presented the Club with a case of stuffed capercailzie.

+He died at the Central Station Hotel in Glasgow in October 1922, aged 71, and was buried at Finlarig.

 The barony of Breadalbane, earldom of Ormelie and marquessate of Breadalbane became extinct on his death, while he was succeeded in his Scottish titles by his nephew Iain.
 Lady Breadalbane died in May 1932, aged 77.